recetasdemama/wordpress/wp-content/plugins/easy-adsense-lite/readme.txt

 If you feel that the features of Easy AdSense are a bit too much, consider my lean and mean AdSense plugin [AdSense Now!](http://www.thulasidas.com/plugins/adsense-now/ "The simplest possible way to AdSense enable your blog")

-= I just activated the plugin.
-How come I don't see any ads in my blog? =

-Note that you have to generate your adsense code from Google, and paste the *entire* code in the text boxes, replacing the existing text.
-There are three main text boxes corresponding to three ad locations - Lead-in, Mid-text and Lead-out.
-If you don't want to use a particular location, please suppress it by selecting the appropriate option.
-Otherwise, the plugin will show a red box indicating where you ad would be shown.

-If you just created the new Google AdSense code, it may not be active yet.
-Google takes about ten minutes or so before serving ads.
-Please try again later.

 = I am having a difficult time getting the middle of post ads to show.
 They show in some posts, but not all of them.
 Any possible recommendations? =

 The middle ads are designed to show up only on long posts (of more than 20 paragraphs).
 Use the option to force the mid-text ads (in v1.82+) to override this length check.